TOSSHtoolbox/TOSSH/docs/p2_signatures.md

 Addor, N., Nearing, G., Prieto, C., Newman, A.J., Le Vine, N. and Clark, M.P., 2018.
 A ranking of hydrological signatures based on their predictability in space.
 Water Resources Research, 54(11), pp.8792-8812.

 Sawicz, K., Wagener, T., Sivapalan, M., Troch, P.A. and Carrillo, G., 2011.
 Catchment classification: empirical analysis of hydrologic similarity based on catchment function in the eastern USA.
-Hydrology & Earth System Sciences Discussions, 8(3).
+Hydrology and Earth System Sciences, 15(9), pp.2895-2911.

 Yadav, M., Wagener, T. and Gupta, H., 2007.
 Regionalization of constraints on expected catchment response behavior for improved predictions in ungauged basins.
-Advances in water resources, 30(8), pp.1756-1774.
+Advances in Water Resources, 30(8), pp.1756-1774.

 Euser, T., Winsemius, H.C., Hrachowitz, M., Fenicia, F., Uhlenbrook, S. and Savenije, H.H.G., 2013.
 A framework to assess the realism of model structures using hydrological signatures.
-Hydrology and Earth System Sciences, 17 (5), 2013.
+Hydrology and Earth System Sciences, 17(5), pp.1893-1912.

-McMillan, H., 2020.
+McMillan, H.K., 2020.
 Linking hydrologic signatures to hydrologic processes: A review.
 Hydrological Processes, 34(6), pp.1393-1409.